We call “named patch” what users would directly call “patch” in darcs. A named patch is what we create when we run

 Darcs.Patch.Info.addJunk).
 This is actually stored inside the log, but not shown in most of the user interface (you may see it preceded by

 All these attributes are specified or determined when the patch is recorded or amended and are meant to be read-only after then.

-There are two other attributes on which the user has no impact:
+There is one other attribute on which the user has no impact:

 The unique hash id of any patch is computed by the following Haskell code in

 makePatchname :: PatchInfo -> SHA1 makePatchname pi = sha1PS sha1_me where b2ps True = BC.pack "t" b2ps False = BC.pack "f" sha1_me = B.concat [_piName pi, _piAuthor pi, _piDate pi, B.concat $ _piLog pi, b2ps $ isInverted pi]

 In other words, the hash is the SHA1 code of the tuple (name, author, date, log, inverted).

 As you can notice, the hunks (that is the PrimitivePatch collection, the actual changes the NamedPatch is carrying) aren’t included in the formula.
 This is a strong assumption in darcs: there cannot be different patches with the exact same set of attributes, and in turn with the same hash.

 Named patches are stored in the meta directory